 Freediving in Camiguin

-Giant Clam Sanctuary
+Giant Clams Sanctuary

-Update 2026: at the moment, unfortunately, the sanctuary is closed due to permit issues.
+Update 2026: unfortunately, at the moment, the sanctuary is closed due to permit issues.
 If you want to see giant clams, you can see some at Sunken Cemetery and at Cabuan Community Village.

 Blue Lagoon